exo-cesm/CESM2.1.3/O2_Earth_analogues/README.md

 | 1% PAL YS         | 0.010                  | Fixed at 0.8 ppmv          | Fixed at 280 ppmv   | 2 Ga Sun        |
 | 1% PAL YS 4xCO2   | 0.010                  | Fixed at 0.8 ppmv          | Fixed at 1120 ppmv  | 2 Ga Sun        |

+## Branching from run restarts

+Currently, the restart files are stored on ARC4 at /nobackup/Alternative_Earths/restarts/.
+Permanent storage will be in place eventually.

+To branch from one of these restart files, you can do it manually, or use the buildcase scripts in each case folder.

 ## Fixed lower boundary modifications